sneha-afk/13s-docs-by-sneha/docs/troubleshooting.md

 ```

 Git commits must be signed with a name and email, this error states that it cannot find a name or email configured to sign a commit.

+{: .note}
+Notice how this message includes a solution *within* its text, just like many Git errors.

 * Set your name and email.
 Do as it said, i.e:

 ```bash